 Train or Bus

-The train from Madrid to Malaga takes about two-and-a-half hours and costs about 90 euros.
+The train from Madrid to Malaga takes about two-and-a-half hours.
 This is the quickest and most convenient way to get from Malaga to Madrid as you don't have to mess about with check-in times at the airport.
 The train will also be cheaper than flying if you are making last-minute travel arrangements.

 There are regular buses throughout the day between Malaga and Madrid.
 The journey takes six hours and costs under 25 euros.
 This is the cheapest way to get to Madrid from Malaga, but it is also the slowest.